Buy Dicyclomine, Generic Bentyl, Online at Our US Internet Pharmacy

 This information is intended only to supplement

-the judgment and expertise of your doctor, pharmacist or other healthcare provider.
+the expertise and judgment of your pharmacist, physician or other healthcare provider.

-It should not be interpreted to indicate that use of the drug is effective, safe or appropriate for you.
+It should not be construed to indicate that use of the medicine is safe, appropriate or effective for you.

 - metoclopramide (Reglan)

 - monoamine oxidase (MAO) inhibitors, for example, tranylcypromine (Parnate) and phenelzine (Nardil)

 - narcotic pain relievers, meperidine (Demerol), for example